boazsegev/plezi-website/docs/guides/hello_chat.html.md

 The code is similar to the `PublicChat` module except for the `extend` method.

-Plezi has a security oriented design, meaning no inherited functions are exposed to either HTTP.
+Plezi has a security oriented design, meaning no inherited functions are exposed to either HTTP or Websocket requests.

 However, once a connection was established, it's possible to added Websocket event handlers using the connection's instance method `extend`.